Online Entrepreneurship | The Reality, The Risk!

 We’ve been talking a lot about the characteristics that make a good entrepreneur.
-As you take time to examine whether or not running a business is for you, it’s important to remember the reality of entrepreneurship is very different than the flowery words on a page.
+As you take time to examine whether or not running a brick and mortar business is for you or if jumping into the quickly growing pool of location independent professionals is your best fit, it’s important to remember the reality of entrepreneurship is very different than the flowery words on a page.

 Entrepreneur magazine said it best when it wrote: “Being an entrepreneur isn’t the easy, carefree career path that many believe it to be; it’s actually quite the opposite.
 When everything is invested in your own business–time, money, passion and creativity–it can border on obsession.
 You rarely, if ever, leave the office–at least from a mental standpoint.”